cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/commands.md

 <Definitions>

 - `$NAME` <Type>=worker</Type> <PropMeta>optional</PropMeta>
-  - Name of the Workers project, setting both the directory name and `name` property in the generated `wrangler.toml` [configuration](/cli-wrangler/configuration) file.
+  - The name of the Workers project.
+This is both the directory name and `name` property in the generated `wrangler.toml` [configuration](/cli-wrangler/configuration) file.

 - `$TEMPLATE` <Type>=https://github.com/cloudflare/worker-template</Type> <PropMeta>optional</PropMeta>
-  - GitHub URL of the [repo to use as the template](https://github.com/cloudflare/worker-template) for generating the project.
+  - The GitHub URL of the [repository to use as the template](https://github.com/cloudflare/worker-template) for generating the project.

 - `--type=$TYPE` <Type>=webpack</Type> <PropMeta>optional</PropMeta>
-  - Type of project.
-One of `webpack`, `javascript`, or `rust`.
+  - The type of project; one of `webpack`, `javascript`, or `rust`.

 - `--site` <PropMeta>optional</PropMeta>
-  - Generates a [Workers Sites](/platform/sites) project from the [default Workers Sites template](https://github.com/cloudflare/worker-sites-template) instead.
+  - When defined, the default `$TEMPLATE` value is changed to [`cloudflare/worker-sites-template`](https://github.com/cloudflare/worker-sites-template).
+This scaffolds a [Workers Site](/platform/sites) project.

 </Definitions>